The Gradient of Mean Molecular Weight Across the Radius Valley: Methodology

 Dalton's law is the statement that the sum of the partial pressures of gases of a mixture is equal to the total pressure of the system (e.g., \citealt{devoe}),

 which holds regardless of whether an ideal gas is assumed.

 Pressure is the force per unit area.
 Written in terms of force per unit area, Newton's second law is

-where $M_{\rm atm}$ is the mass of the atmosphere, $g$ is the surface gravity of the exoplanet and $R_{\rm core}$ is its radius of the core.
+where $M_{\rm atm}$ is the mass of the atmosphere, $g$ is the surface gravity of the exoplanet and $R_{\rm core}$ is its radius of the core\footnote{Note that this refers to the entire rocky core of the exoplanet and not just the metallic core as is the convention of the Earth sciences.}.
 Let $M_i$ be the mass of species $i$ present in the atmosphere.
 By analogy, it is tempting to write a similar expression for the partial pressure, but this comes with the implication that

 which is the \textit{mass} mixing ratio rather than the volume mixing ratio.
 This is obviously a contradiction to Dalton's law, which implies that $X_i = P_i/P$.

 To proceed, we need to clarify a potential source of confusion concerning terminology across different scientific disciplines.
 The molecular mass, defined in this study as $m_i$, is simply the mass of a molecule of species $i$.
 It has physical units of mass.
 If we write the atomic mass unit (amu) as $m_{\rm u}$, then the molecular \textit{weight} is given by $\mu_i = m_i/m_{\rm u}$.
 It is a dimensionless quantity.
 A third quantity, the so-called ``molar mass" (used in, e.g., \citealt{bower19}), is the \textit{average} mass of an ensemble of particles of species $i$ and has physical units of mass per mole (g mol$^{-1}$).
 All three quantities have their counterparts when averaged over the entire chemical system (containing an arbitrary number of species): mean molecular mass ($\bar{m}$), mean molecular weight ($\mu$) and mean molar mass.
 In the current study, we utilize only $m_i$, $\bar{m}$, $\mu_i$ and $\mu$ to minimize confusion.